alxdavids/ourbbg/content/post/january-2008.md

 financial aspect, the immediate outlay for the players was not significantly higher than the money received from outgoings.
-The real expense came in the form of a rapidly expanding wage bill, fattened by the signing numerous high-profile players.
+The real expense came in the form of a rapidly expanding wage bill, fattened by the signing of numerous high-profile players.
 Bringing such a large contingent who were very obviously finished was quite obviously ludicrous, at least for a team that had little hope of staying up.

-At the same time, how Jewell decided that replacing Steve Howard with Tito Villa, a forward who had had no notable career outside of Mexico, was mystifying.
-It was the sort of transfer dreamt up by a man that was still trading off an immensely fortunate end to the previous season's relegation battle.
+At the same time, how Jewell decided that replacing Steve Howard with Tito Villa, a forward who until then had no notable career outside of Mexico, was mystifying.
+It was a desperately nostalgic transfer, dreamt up by a man that had made a habit of utilising obscure foreign markets in his time at Wigan.

 ## The more things change, the more they stay the same